Model-Based Reinforcement Learning under Random Observation Delays: Experiments

 \section{Experiments}

 {\texttt{DCAC}~} {\texttt{Encoding}~}

 {\texttt{Stack-Dreamer}~} {\texttt{DA-Dreamer}~} {\texttt{Wait}~} {\texttt{Memoryless}~}

 We evaluate our method through two sets of experiments.
-Section~\ref{exp:main} focuses on fully observable MuJoCo environments~\citep{todorov2012mujoco}, where we compare against MDP baselines.
-Since existing methods do not address our setting, we use methods designed for MDPs for a fair comparison within the scope of available baselines.
+Section~\ref{exp:main} covers fully observable MuJoCo environments~\citep{todorov2012mujoco}, comparing against delayed-MDP baselines.
+As no prior work addresses our setting, we adopt MDP-based methods for fair comparison.
 Section~\ref{exp:secondary} evaluates our method on four Meta-World environments~\citep{yu2019meta} with visual inputs, which are inherently partially observable.
-In Meta-World, we compare against practical heuristics commonly adopted in the presence of delays, as they represent the simple strategies in the absence of delay-aware methods.
+In Meta-World, we compare against practical heuristics commonly adopted in the presence of delays, as naïve alternatives in the absence of existing delay-aware methods.

-Our method builds on Dreamer-v3~\citep{hafner2025mastering}, an MBRL algorithm that learns a RSSM based world model, as described in Section~\ref{subsec:model-based-rl}.
-We modify Dreamer according to the procedure sketched in Algorithm~\ref{alg:framework} and use its default hyperparameters in all experiments.
-Most experiments use a single particle ($K=1$) to approximate the belief for computational efficiency, as we observed no significant performance differences across different values of $K$ (see Appendix~\ref{app:particle}).
-Dreamer’s world model consists of both deterministic and stochastic paths, allowing it to maintain information over long horizons~\citep{hafner2020mastering, hafner2023mastering} and making single particle sufficient.
-We refer to the version of Dreamer that treats received observations as generic inputs and stack them together as \Extended (see \eqdotref{eq:generic}), and the version using \textbf{D}elay-\textbf{A}ware Algorithm~\ref{alg:framework} as \texttt{DA-Dreamer}.
-Each experiment is repeated for $5$ different seeds.
+Our method\footnote{The code is available at \href{https://github.com/indylab/DA-Dreamer}{https://github.com/indylab/DA-Dreamer}.} builds on Dreamer-v3~\citep{hafner2025mastering}, an MBRL algorithm that learns an RSSM-based world model (Section~\ref{subsec:model-based-rl}), modified according to Algorithm~\ref{alg:framework}.
+Most experiments use a single particle ($K=1$) to approximate the belief, for computational efficiency, as we observed no significant performance differences across different values of $K$ (Appendix~\ref{app:particle}).
+Dreamer’s world model consists of both deterministic and stochastic paths, preserving information over long horizons, which likely contributes to making single particle sufficient.
+The version of Dreamer that treats the received observations $\tilde{o}_t$ as generic inputs, represented by stacked frames, is referred to as \Extended (\eqdotref{eq:generic}), and the version using the \textbf{D}elay-\textbf{A}ware Algorithm~\ref{alg:framework} as \texttt{DA-Dreamer}.
+Each experiment is repeated for $5$ random seeds.